LBruwer/Rprogramming/UsefulBits.md

 ### lapply (list apply)
  - cls_list <- lapply(flags,class)
- - apply the class() function to each column of the flags dataset and store the result in a variable called cls_list
+ - apply the class() function to each column of the flags dataset and store the result in a variable called cls_list To get a list containing the sum of each column of flag_colors, call the lapply() function with two arguments.
+The first argument is the object over which we are looping (i.e. flag_colors) and the second argument is the name of the function we wish to apply to each column (i.e. sum).

 ### sapply
 + average miles per gallon by number of cylinders
  - sapply(split(mtcars$mpg, mtcars$cyl), mean)